Thresh6664/Yaobo_T_2nd_Yaobo_T_HW1/README.md

-# My One Person Team
+# My team of mine